1. Immigration (Study Permit/Visa)

 Be prepared for possible delays in COVID-19 testing in Canada during quarantine, as well as other potential risks (additional costs, health risks, possibility of being refused entrance to Canada or denied boarding).

-Fill out the Travel Request form to let the International Student Advisor know your travel intentions.
+Fill out the Acknowledgement of Travel Plan form to let the International Student Advisor know your travel intentions.
 Do not make any bookings until the International Student Advisor acknowledges your request.
 Please expect 3-5 Business days for an acknowledgement via email.